Mig-uel/postgres/section-29/README.md

 - a query that gets executed only at very specific times, but the results are saved and can be referenced later without having to run the query again.

 A materialized view is to a view as a simple common table expression is to a recursive common table expression.
 They are both the same thing, but one is a little bit more advanced and has a little bit more functionality.

+## Grouping by Week

+**For each week, show the number of likes that posts and comments received.
+Use the post and comment created_at date, not when the like was received.**